Victoria Azarenka: Azarenka vs. Li

-Azarenka and Li Na met eleven times between 2008 and 2013.
+Azarenka and Li Na played 11 times from 2008 to 2013.
 Azarenka led the head-to-head 6–5 overall, and 2–1 in championship matches (all of which reached a deciding set), but trailed 1–2 in Grand Slam matches.

 Their first meeting was in the final of the 2008 Mondial Australian Women's Hardcourts tournament (which has since been renamed as the Brisbane International), which Li Na won in three sets after Azarenka had won the first.
 Azarenka's first victory over Li was in the third round of the 2010 Rogers Cup.
-They met three times in 2011, two of which were at the Majors, with Li winning both times, before Azarenka won their third meeting at the 2011 WTA Tour Championships, en route to reaching the final.
+They played three times in 2011, two of which were at the Majors, with Li winning both times.
+Azarenka won their third meeting at the 2011 WTA Tour Championships en route to reaching the final.

-They met a further three times in 2012, with Azarenka winning each time.
-They met in the final of the Sydney International, where Azarenka won in three sets after breaking the defending champion Li at 4–3 in the decider.
+They played three times in 2012, with Azarenka winning each time.
+They played in the final of the Sydney International, where Azarenka won in three sets after breaking the defending champion Li at 4–3 in the decider.
 Azarenka was also victorious in their meetings at Madrid and the year-end championships.

 Their most notable meeting to date was in the final of the 2013 Australian Open.
-Both players entered the championship match with one Grand Slam title each (Azarenka who the 2012 Australian Open, whilst Li won the 2011 French Open), and in very good form, with Azarenka only dropping one set throughout her run and Li Na having not dropped a set and also having defeated two top four players (Agnieszka Radwańska and Maria Sharapova) en route.
+Both players entered the championship match with one Grand Slam title each (Azarenka won the 2012 Australian Open, whilst Li won the 2011 French Open), and in very good form, with Azarenka only dropping one set throughout her run and Li Na having not dropped a set and also having defeated two top four players (Agnieszka Radwańska and Maria Sharapova) en route.
 After Li Na won the first set, Azarenka stepped up her game as Li started to suffer multiple injuries, and eventually won in three sets to successfully defend her Australian Open title and become the first world No. 1 to win a Major since Serena Williams won Wimbledon in 2010.

 Azarenka lost the pair's last meeting in straight sets at the 2013 WTA Tour Championships, playing through a back injury and winning just three games in the process.